e18e/e18e/docs/blog/community-showcase-q2.md

 Much of this was made possible by introducing some reproducible benchmarks to the project.
 These have allowed the maintainers to track down and fix performance bottlenecks in various places.

-For example, here's the result of searching for `packages/*/tsconfig.json` in TSESLint's monorepo _before_ the change:
+For example, here's the result of searching for `packages/*/tsconfig.json` in TSESLint's monorepo _before_ the changes:

 | Task name          | Throughput avg (ops/s) | Throughput med (ops/s)  |
 | ------------------ | ---------------------- | ----------------------- |